-- Staff were able to recognise the signs of abuse in older patients and knew how to escalate any concerns. - The practice offered proactive, personalised care to meet the needs of the older patients in its population. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - All practice patients had a named GP. - The practice followed up on older patients discharged from hospital and ensured that their care plans were updated to reflect any extra needs. - The practice lead GP undertook weekly visits for three local nursing and residential homes supporting the needs of the residents.
+- Staff were able to recognise the signs of abuse in older patients and knew how to escalate any concerns. - The practice offered proactive, personalised care to meet the needs of the older patients in its population. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - The lead GP offered daily walk-in surgery where older people are prioritised as required. - The practice identified at an early stage older patients who may need palliative care as they were approaching the end of life.
+It involved older patients in planning and making decisions about their care, including their end of life care. - The practice followed up on older patients discharged from hospital and ensured that their care plans were updated to reflect any extra needs. - Where older patients had complex needs, the practice shared summary care records with local care services.
+The practice was in the process of adding care plans for all the required patients. - Older patients were provided with health promotional advice and support to help them to maintain their health and independence for as long as possible; however the practice had only identified 0.4% (14 patients) of the practice list as carers. - The practice GP undertook weekly visits for three local nursing and residential homes supporting the needs of 36 residents.